virtual-labs/exp-open-channels-iitk/experiment/theory.md

 When Re is large, the inertial forces are dominant relative to the viscous forces.
 Henceforth the viscous forces cannot prevent the random and rapid fluctuations of the fluid i.e. flow becomes Turbulent.
 At lower Re, the viscous forces are dominant enough to suppress these fluctuations and to keep the fluid “in line”, hence flow remains Laminar.<br>

-The Re at which the flow becomes turbulent is called the critical Reynolds number, Recr.
+The Re at which the flow becomes turbulent is called the critical Reynolds number, Re<sub>cr</sub> .
 The value of the critical Reynolds number is different for different geometries and flow conditions.
 For internal flow in a circular pipe, the value of the critical Re :<br>

 <image src="images/image5.PNG"><br>